 The Grade 8 class recently spent a Friday afternoon at the JCC in order to participate in a Thank-A-Thon.
 Each student was provided with a list of donors that contributed to the 2022 Jewish Federations Annual Campaign.
 As our students benefit firsthand from these donations, we were excited to participate in an opportunity to thank donors for their generosity and kindness.
 Working with the Jewish Federation was a treat.
 Our class had the opportunity to go behind the scenes and see all of the work that goes into creating such a wonderful Jewish community.

 This week we are shifting our focus in Jewish Studies to various resistance attempts that were made by both Jews and gentiles during the Holocaust.
-Students will be watching and analyzing the film, Escape from Sobibor.
+Students will be watching, analyzing, and discussing the film, Escape from Sobibor.
 This film depicts the largest escape from an extermination camp during the Holocaust.
-For those students who are away please watch the film and answer the critical thinking questions.
-These questions can be answered after the film has completed.

 Please skip the scene at 45:40.
 This scene contains graphic content and will be skipped in class as well.

 The movie can be watched via Youtube on the link below or on Amazon Prime (for those who have access).
 If you decide to watch it on Prime, please make sure you choose the Escape from Sobibor 1987 film.

 We had a great time celebrating Yom Ha’atzmaut at OJCS.
 The Jewish National Fund has created an art contest that students and families may participate in.
 Check out the pamphlet below to learn more about it!

 Draw or paint a picture (8-1/2” X 11” and suitable for framing) following the story A Tree in the Desert by Avirama Golan.